 3. Small-scale conversion/renovation

-In a situation where a property developer is working on a small-scale conversion, perhaps of a…., it can be difficult for them to receive funding with a quick turnaround, or even funding at all, perhaps because of the size of the conversion not requiring full-blown development finance.
+In a situation where a property developer is working on a small-scale conversion, it can be difficult for them to receive funding with a quick turnaround, or even funding at all, perhaps because of the size of the conversion not requiring full-blown development finance.
 Here, a bridging loan might be worth looking into, due to its quick nature and small-scale availability.

 4. Lease extensions